asyncapi/converter-js/README.md

 > **NOTE**: This feature is still WIP, and is until the final release of `3.0.0`.

-Conversion to version `3.x.x` from `2.x.x` has several assumptions that should be know before converting:
+Conversion to version `3.x.x` from `2.x.x` has several assumptions that should be known before converting:

 - The input must be valid AsyncAPI document.
 - External references are not resolved and converted, they remain untouched, even if they are incorrect.